CDRUSINDOPACOM attends Shangri-la Dialogue

 |0

-This work, CDRUSINDOPACOM attends Shangri-la Dialogue [Image 2 of 2], by PO1 John Bellino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CDRUSINDOPACOM attends Shangri-la Dialogue, by PO1 John Bellino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT